worldcoin/orb-rustzone/README.md

-# orb-rustzone-ci
+# orb-rustzone

-CI for Rust Trusted Applications (TAs) for the OP-TEE OS.
+Rust Trusted Applications (TAs) for the OP-TEE OS.

 ## License